wethod/learning-center-source/content/finance/index.md

 {{< img-center src="/uploads/2020/12/21/add_new_flight_request.gif" >}}

-1. Click button *New Request*.

-2. Open a travel category
+1. Open a travel request from the list or open a travel category if already in the sidebar.

-3. Hover on the name of the travel category, on the top of the sidebar.
+2. Hover with the mouse on the name of the travel category, on the top of the sidebar.

-4. Click "+" to create a new travel request for the same travel catgory
+3. Click "+" to create a new travel request for the same travel catgory

-5. Insert details.
+4. Insert details.

-6. Click *Save*.
+5. Click *Save*.

-7. Your request will be added to the list of travel requests.
+6. Your request will be added to the list of travel requests.

 **Send a travel request:**